ShadowWizardHades/ShadowWizardHades/README.md

 - 🔭 I will be working on my Portfolio
 - 🌱 I’m currently learning Rails and Docker
-- 💬 Ask me about anything, i try to help
+- 💬 Ask me about Rails or Java
-- 📫 How to reach me: ...
 - 😄 Pronouns: Look at my profile :)
 - ⚡ Fun fact: I actually play with rubics cube, i have a collection of different cubes

 ## About me
 I am a developer with a passion for exploring various programming languages.
 After taking a brief hiatus from programming, I am excited to return and reignite my love for coding

+## Anouncements
+I will start working (if i have time) on following projects:
+- My Portfolio
+- My Minecraft Plugin Morecraft

 ## Languages
 Here i have created a small list of stuff